peteroupc/html3dutil/doc/tutorial-glmath.md

 * The Y axis of rotation (leftward or rightward turn) is (0, 1, 0).
 * The Z axis of rotation (side-by-side sway) is (0, 0, 1).

-While the axis of rotation points toward the viewer, if the angle's value is positive and the [**coordinate system**](#Coordinate_Systems) is...
+While the axis of rotation points backward from the "eye", if the angle's value is positive and the [**coordinate system**](#Coordinate_Systems) is...

 * ...right handed, then the angle runs counterclockwise.
 * ...left handed, then the angle runs clockwise.

-While the axis of rotation points toward the viewer, if the angle's value is negative, then the angle runs in the opposite direction.
+While the axis of rotation points backward from the "eye", if the angle's value is negative, then the angle runs in the opposite direction.

 Vectors that point in the same direction (for example, vectors (1, 0, 0) and (2, 0, 0))
 describe the same axis of rotation.

-Unless stated otherwise, an axis of rotation passed to an `H3DU.Math` method need not be a [**unit vector**](#Unit_Vectors).
+Unless stated otherwise, an axis of rotation passed to a `MathUtil` method need not be a [**unit vector**](#Unit_Vectors).

 <a id=Quaternions></a>